-Alternatively, you can force-rank tasks into a strict priority order, so that there’s no confusion on what needs to come next.
+Alternatively, you can force-rank tasks into strict priority order, so that there’s no confusion on what needs to come next.
 Note that we strongly recommend force-ranking in many aspects of product management, including sprint management and backlog management.

-Third, all tasks need to be have dedicated time placed against them.
+Third, all tasks need to have dedicated time placed against them.
 Our product leaders schedule time on their calendars specifically to tackle the tasks that they’ve decided on doing.
-Time blocking enables them to more accurately consider the tradeoffs they’ll need to make throughout the day, and to better assess and forecast their productivity and output.
+Time blocking enables them to more accurately consider the tradeoffs they’ll need to make throughout the day and to better assess and forecast their productivity and output.